domin-mnd/domin-mnd/README.md

 <img align="right" alt="My Top Languages Used" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Domin-MND&theme=github_dark&show_icons=true&layout=compact&border_color=21262d&border_radius=6" />

-Hi, I’m an independent web developer based in Kazan, Russia.
+Hi, I’m a Russian web developer based in Tbilisi, Georgia.

 I mostly work with [frontend web development](https://cv.domin.lol), designing user interfaces and improving user experience.
 My passion is tech so most of the projects I work on are open-source.
 Some projects are meant to automate my life, some are meant to express my obsession with art.